a2roger/backup/w1_generativeart/readme.md

 # Exercise for Public Sketchbook

 Continue to iterate the drawing agent you started in the exercise above ("Exercise: Make your own agent"), and post three generated images (just static PNG images is fine) that demonstrate the range of forms possible using your rules and parameter settings.
+Describe the parameters and drawing rules that you added.

 <!-- # References and Resources